-The NMLA transfer involved all of the Australian and New Zealand life policies and insurance liabilities of NMLA, as well as certain assets and liabilities related to that business.
+During 2017, the NMLA transfer involved all of the Australian and New Zealand life policies and insurance liabilities of NMLA, as well as certain assets and liabilities related to that business.
 Following the transfer, NMLA policies are treated as if they had been issued and administered by AMP Life rather than NMLA.